ShalomDee/aidpoint/README.md

-# Local Emergency Resource Finder
+# AidPoint - Local Emergency Resource Finder

 A React web app with offline-first support using a custom service worker for caching.
 Built to explore caching strategies, service workers, and progressive web app (PWA) concepts.